ph00lt0/blocklist/README.md

 # Blocklists for Adguard Home

 Blocklists for different purposes, found by my own research.
-Should you have any corrections, questions or remarks, feel free to open an issue or make pull request.
+Should you have any corrections, questions or remarks, feel free to open an issue or make a pull request.

 - https://gitlab.com/ph00lt0/blocklists/-/raw/master/stats-analytics.txt
 - https://gitlab.com/ph00lt0/blocklists/-/raw/master/sentry-cname.txt